██╗███╗ ███╗███╗ ███╗ ██████╗ ██████╗ ████████╗███████╗██████╗ ███╗ ███╗

 Step 2

-Keep working as you always do.
-Open terminals, run builds, use Claude Code.
-ImmorTerm works invisibly in the background.
+Change nothing about how you work.
+Open terminals, run builds, use Claude.
+ImmorTerm runs invisibly in the background.

 Step 3

 VS Code crashes?
 Laptop restarts?
-No problem.
-Your terminals — and your AI's memory — are already back.
+Your terminals are already back.
+Your AI remembers everything.
+You didn't have to do anything.

 Free